Poincare/Pongos/README.md

 * Its written in C, with some OO (without OO syntax).
 * Its pretty well commented.

-How do I get it running?
+#How do I get it running?

--You have to build it yourself.
+* You have to build it yourself.
--For UNIX based systems (Mac OS X, Linux, etc.):
-	cd pongos #or wherever the heck you've saved it cd src
+* For UNIX based systems (Mac OS X, Linux, etc.): cd pongos #or wherever the heck you've saved it cd src make
-	make